Panasonic TZ100 vs Canon 1200D

 Body comparison: Panasonic TZ100 vs Canon 1200D

 An illustration of the physical size and weight of the Panasonic TZ100 and the Canon 1200D is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the TZ100 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1200D is considerably larger (80 percent) than the Panasonic TZ100.
 In this context, it is worth noting that neither the TZ100 nor the 1200D are weather-sealed.